Nandigwd/Assignment-/README.md

 # Assignment-
-Fetch document from URL  Analyse the document using asynchronous mechanism, fetched in step 1  Find occurrences count of word in document Collect details for top 10 words(order by word Occurances) from
+Fetch document from given URL
+Analyse the document
+Find occurrences count of word in document
+Collect details for top 10 words(order by word Occurances) from https://dictionary.yandex.net/api/v1/dicservice.json/lookup, and find  synonyms/means and  part Of Speech/pos.

+Output
+Count of Occurrence in that Particular Document Synonyms
+Pos